johnmorrisQADeveloper/romanNumeralApiJS/README.md

 # Run docker container and go into bash prompt
     docker run -it romanApi:john /bin/bash

-# Use run commands to run the test file.
+NOTE: Use run commands to run within the container.